 PC9 (Acetaminophen, dextromethorphan hydrobromide and phenylephrine hydrochloride 325 mg / 10 mg / 5 mg)

-Pill imprint PC9 has been identified as Acetaminophen, dextromethorphan hydrobromide and phenylephrine hydrochloride 325 mg / 10 mg / 5 mg.
+This pill with imprint "PC9" is Orange, Capsule-shape and has been identified as Acetaminophen, dextromethorphan hydrobromide and phenylephrine hydrochloride 325 mg / 10 mg / 5 mg.
+It is manufactured by Humanwell PuraCap Pharmaceutical (Wuhan), Ltd..

-Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of cold symptoms; cough and nasal congestion; sinus symptoms; cough; pain/fever (and more), and belongs to the drug class upper respiratory combinations.
+Acetaminophen/dextromethorphan/phenylephrine is used in the treatment of sinus symptoms; cold symptoms; cough; pain/fever; cough and nasal congestion (and more), and belongs to the drug class upper respiratory combinations.
 FDA has not classified the drug for risk during pregnancy.
 Acetaminophen/dextromethorphan/phenylephrine 325 mg / 10 mg / 5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about acetaminophen/dextromethorphan/phenylephrine